Enigma Variations: Final inscription

-There are also many arrangements of individual variations, particularly the famous Variation IX "Nimrod".

 The Enigma

-The word "Enigma", serving as a title for the theme of the Variations, was added to the score at a late stage, after the manuscript had been delivered to the publisher.
+The word "Enigma", serving as a title for the theme of the variations, was added to the score at a late stage, after the manuscript had been delivered to the publisher.
 Despite a series of hints provided by Elgar, the precise nature of the implied puzzle remains unknown.

 Confirmation that Enigma is the name of the theme is provided by Elgar's 1911 programme note ("...
 Enigma, for so the theme is called") and in a letter to Jaeger dated 30 June 1899 he associates this name specifically with what he calls the "principal motive" – the G minor theme heard in the work's opening bars, which (perhaps significantly) is terminated by a double bar.
-Whatever the nature of the attendant puzzle, it is likely to be closely connected with this "Enigma theme".

-Elgar's first public pronouncement on the Enigma appeared in Charles A. Barry's programme note for the first performance of the Variations:
+Elgar's first public pronouncement on the Enigma appeared in Charles A. Barry's programme note for the first performance of the variations: